SiMa: Effective and Efficient Matching Across Data Silos Using Graph Neural Networks: Experimental Evaluation

-We assess the effectiveness of our optimizations, as discussed in Section~\ref{sec:opt}, in order to verify their validity.
-Towards this direction, we run two sets of experiments: \emph{i}) using the incremental training scheme, we apply three variants of \method{}, based on a different negative sampling strategy, and \emph{ii}) using the best such negative sampling scheme, we compare \method's incremental training against training on the whole set of relatedness graphs we get from the data silos.
-Both types of experiments were run on the \texttt{large} size data silo configurations, as constructed from our two benchmarks.
+We assess the effectiveness of different negative sampling techniques and training schemes, as discussed in Section~\ref{sec:opt}.
+To this end, we run two sets of experiments: \emph{i}) using the incremental training scheme, we apply four variants of \method{}, where three are based on a different negative sampling strategy and one considers all negative edges without sampling, and \emph{ii}) using the best such variant, we compare \method's incremental training against training on the whole set of relatedness graphs we get from the data silos.